SaintClever/Nebula-Academy/Z-Additional-Instructor-Resourses/Learning Outcomes.md

   - Understand what a tuple is, how to create one, and how it differs from a list.
   - Understand the concept of a tuple, its creation, and how it differs from a list.
   - Know the use cases for tuples and how they compare to lists in terms of mutability.
-  - Learn to create, access, and manipulate elements in a tuple.
   - Understand tuple methods and when to use them.
 - Dictionaries
   - Create a dictionary and understand its utility.